nextgis/docs_ngcom/source/ngqgis_connect.rst

    :align: center
    :width: 20cm

-   Added layer in the Layers panel.
+   Added layer in the Layers panel

 * Press the "Toggle Edit" button to finish editing and press "Save" in the opened window.